Centralizers of Hamiltonian circle actions on rational ruled surfaces: Isometry groups of odd Hirzebruch surfaces

-Note that just as in the $\SSS$ case, the above codimension calculation was with respect to the basis of the maximal torus in $K(2k+1)$.
+Thus the codimension (in the balanced basis of the maximal torus of K(2k+1) is given by the number of $j \in \{0,\ldots,2k-1\}$ such that Note that just as in the $\SSS$ case, the above codimension calculation was with respect to the basis of the maximal torus in $K(2k+1)$.
 Hence to calculate the codimension for the $S^1(1,b,m) \subset \T_m$ as in our case, we need to transform the basis by multiplication by the matrix $ $.
 Thus it takes the vector $ $ in the basis for the standard moment polytope

 to the vector $ $ in the basis for the balanced polytope.
-Hence $a$ and $b$ in equation~\ref{formula_CCC} above need to be replaced by $\frac{m+1}{2}-b$ and $\frac{m-1}{2}-b$ respectively to get the correct codimension for the $S^1(1,b,m)$ action. \\
+Hence $a$ and $b$ in equation~\ref{formula_CCC} above need to be replaced by $\frac{m+1}{2}-b$ and $\frac{m-1}{2}-b$ respectively to get the correct codimension for the $S^1(1,b,m)$ action.